The Wheels On The Bus (Learn It)

 Wah wah wah.
 Wah wah wah.

 The babies on the bus go wah wah wah.
 Wah wah wah.

 The mommies on the bus go, "Shhh shhh shhh."
 [Place your finger in front of your mouth as you make the shhh sounds.]

 The daddies on the bus go, "Shhh shhh shhh.
 Shhh shhh shhh."

 Great!
 You're all ready to sing. ♫

 Before singing the song, introduce a toy bus or a picture of a bus or a bus-themed picture book.
 Point out the wheels, the door, the wipers, etc. Now, seated in a circle, you are ready to introduce the song.

 "The Wheels on the Bus" is a great, simple children's song (Read Devon's Blog for more on "The Wheels on the Bus") which we've made even simpler.
-The song teaches some very useful language while also encouraging children to let their imaginations loose and reassuring them that, in the end, Mommy will be there for them.
+The song teaches some very useful language while also encouraging children to let their imaginations loose and reassuring them that, in the end, Mommy and Daddy will be there for them.

 The "Learn It" version is great for very young students or students of any age learning the song for the first time.
 It has a gentle pace that allows parents and children to hear each word clearly and distinctly, and learn all of the gestures.
 The relaxed pace leaves time between verses for parents and teachers to praise the kids and prepare them for the next verse.

 After the "Learn It" version you may want to go right into the "Sing It" version, read a Wheels on the Bus storybook, or try a bus role-play activity.
 1